TheTalentCat/website/_posts/2020/February/2020-02-12-What It Means to Think With Logic.md

 ![MilkMissing2ndpic](/assets/img/MilkMissing2ndpic.png)

 *Missing: Maverick "Miles" McDewd.
-Artist, extraordinaire, cool guy, and dedicated lover.*
+Artist extraordinaire, cool guy, and dedicated lover.*

 As you master logic, the grammar of decision making becomes known to you, just like Miles mastered the artistry of the self-portrait.
 In a drawing of this caliber, there are all kinds of techniques applied that teenage Miles never even knew to use.
 Hatching.
 Cross-hatching.
 Stippling.
 Fixatives.
 Blending.
 Texturing.
 Light source placement.
 Negative space management.
 I'm sure adult Miles could list more.